-Rehab in Lisvane cannot be considered a permanent "cure", which will automatically resolve all addiction issues in your life.
+Inpatient rehabilitation in Lisvane cannot be considered a permanent "cure", which will automatically resolve all addiction issues in your life.

-The dynamics of addiction have taken a long time to establish, and it will take time and understanding for them to be overcome.
+It has taken a long time to develop the complexities of drug or alcohol addiction in your life, and it will take time and awareness for them to be resolved.

-All of this requires patience, dedication, and active involvement.
+All of this takes patience, diligence, and active participation.

-Usually the first seven days are spent finishing physical detox, sleeping more than usual, and following prescribed drug advice.
+The first 7 days are usually spent completing physical detox, resting more than normal, and following advice for prescribed medication.

 No two people are alike, so the time it takes for the detox phase to last will depend on things like the length of dependency, the history of addiction and the degree to which the dependency has taken hold of the body.

-Upon completing your detox, you’ll be in the safe hands of the clinicians who will guide you through the therapeutic process.
-This could be group Cognitive Behavioural Therapy, individual counselling, or similar, as a means to help you understand how you arrived in addiction, and how to get out.
+After initial drug detox or alcohol detox is complete, the clinical team will invite you to begin taking part in therapeutic sessions.
+This could be group Cognitive Behavioural Therapy, individual counselling, or similar, as a means to help you understand why you started in alcohol or drug abuse, and how to get out.

 They’ve run the gamut of various ways to quite their addiction but have failed each time, but know that they can quit if only they had the help and support.

-What Doesn't Work Anymore, In Rehab Treatment?
+What Doesn't Work Anymore, In Alcohol & Drug Rehab Treatment?

-What Are The Top 3 Changes In My Life, I Might See, During Or After Rehab?
+What Are The Top 3 Changes In My Life, I Might See, During Or After Alcohol/Drug Rehab?